Legends of Tomorrow season 5: Casting

 Main cast members Brandon Routh, Caity Lotz, Maisie Richardson-Sellers, Tala Ashe, Jes Macallan, Amy Louise Pemberton, Courtney Ford, Nick Zano, Dominic Purcell and Matt Ryan return as Ray Palmer, Sara Lance, Charlie, Zari Tomaz, Ava Sharpe, Gideon, Nora Darhk, Nate Heywood, Mick Rory, and John Constantine respectively.
 This is the final season for Routh, Ford and Richardson-Sellers, with the episode "Romeo v Juliet: Dawn of Justness" marking Routh and Ford's final appearance as series regulars, while Richardson-Sellers departed after the season finale.
 Olivia Swann, who guest starred as Astra Logue in the fourth season, was promoted to the main cast for the fifth season.
 Ramona Young, who starred as Mona Wu in the fourth season, returned as a recurring guest star.
 Tala Ashe, who portrayed Zari Tomaz in seasons three and four, returned this season as Zari Tarazi, a new version of the character from an altered timeline while Zari Tomaz returned in a reduced capacity.

 Filming

 Filming began on July 15, 2019.
 The fifth episode of the season, "Mortal Khanbat", marks Lotz's directorial debut.
 Filming wrapped in January 2020.
 Although the "Crisis on Infinite Earths" episode was the eighth episode filmed, the events of the episode occur before the rest of the season.

 Arrowverse tie-ins

 In December 2018, during the end of the annual Arrowverse crossover "Elseworlds", a follow-up crossover was announced titled "Crisis on Infinite Earths" based on the comic book series of the same name.
 The crossover features Tyler Hoechlin reprising his role as the Earth-38 Clark Kent / Superman from Supergirl, while Routh portrays another version of Superman.
 It took place over five episodes–three in December 2019 and two in January 2020, with Legends of Tomorrows episode concluding the crossover.
-The Legends of Tomorrow episode is considered a special episode, and not the series' fifth-season premiere.
+The Legends of Tomorrow episode is considered a special episode and not the first episode of the fifth season.